noman-land/relike/README.md

     `truffle compile && truffle migrate`

+3. This fires up `webpack-dev-server` and will start the app on `localhost:8080` by default

+    `npm run dev`

 ### Pushing gh-pages branch

 1. Build your app with updated addresses for newly deployed (updated) contracts